Book your 360Learning demo now

-It’s time to turn the tired old model of training needs analysis on its head—literally.
-Instead of a traditional top-down approach where managers or Learning and Development Departments assess training needs and create course materials, adopt a bottom-up approach, where employees tell you what they want to learn.
+A training needs analysis is the process of identifying the skills your employees need to do their job well.
+To do it successfully, though, you need to turn the tired old model of training needs analysis on its head—literally.
+Instead of a traditional top-down approach where managers or learning and development departments assess training needs and create course materials, adopt a bottom-up approach, where employees tell you what they want to learn.

 Democratizing your analysis process means decentralizing it.
 It means giving the power of choice to your employees.